NCSU-Libraries/ole-migrator-tools/README.md

 1. Clone this repository
 1. `gradle groovydoc`
 1. read the groovydocs!
 1. `gradle createMigration` to create the `migration` subproject directory and starter files.
+1. edit `config.groovy` to allow you to connect to your OLE database.
-1. customize `driver.groovy`, including any support classes you might need.
+1. write some code (`driver.groovy` and any support classes you might need).

+Other sample drivers are in the `templates` directory.

 The primary job of the driver script is to feed records into "persistors" (`org.kuali.ole.contrib.persistors` package and its